Thomashighbaugh/Personal-Site/src/data/blog/sudo-v-doas.md

 ---
-title: "doas v sudo"
+title: doas v sudo
+description: >-
-description: "A discussion about the sudo alternative doas comparing the two and why I switched to doas."
+  A discussion about the sudo alternative doas comparing the two and why I switched to doas.
 date: '2023-04-29'
-image: '/blog/sudo/sudo.jpg'
+banner: /blog/sudo/sudo.jpg
+banner_alt: Banner for Doas vs. Sudo article
 ---
 The command-line interface is the battleground of Unix-like operating systems, where users and permissions reign supreme.
 At the heart of it all lies the trusted guardian: `sudo`.
 But there's a contender in the ring, a newcomer called `doas`, ready to challenge the status quo.
 In this article, we'll delve into the epic showdown between `sudo` and `doas` and explore why I made the switch to the underdog of the terminal world.

 ## The Tale of `sudo` and `doas`